EricTalv/vat-checker/README.md

 >  RU999999
 >

-Chrome will always console.log an error.
+Chrome will always show an error in the console.

 [see this post for more information](https://github.com/axios/axios/issues/1947)